Helping physicians, health care teams, and hospitals improve patient care.

 With these key partners, the GEMINI team leads initiatives in big data analytics and artificial intelligence that support clinical care improvement.
 Interested in becoming a GEMINI partner?

 1+ billion data points

-Why is it important to standardize hospital data?
+Why is it important to collect, clean, and standardize data?

 Why focus on General Medicine?

 General internal medicine (or general medicine) is an area that cares mainly for an older population of hospital patients admitted with a diverse range of conditions.
 On average, general medicine patients have six coexisting conditions.1

 In Ontario, general medicine patients account for approximately 40% of emergency department admissions to hospital, 25% of hospital bed days, and 20% of total admissions to hospital.1